jonnyboy808/my-note-entry/README.md

 ## Description
-A quick and easy to use note taking app
+A quick and easy to use note taking app that allows you to add new notes with a spot to add descriptions of each note.
+Additionally you can also delete the note when it's no longer needed.
+The site opens the the homepage, and when ready just click to add a new note.

 ## Installation
-Installation steps of this application would require forking this repo and cloning it to your local machine to run.
-After forking, open it with your preferred code application, or run it directly from your command line.
+This app has no need for installation as it is live deployed to a site

 ## Code Example
 Below is an example of code that creates a new note, with the addition to the code the allows for notes to be deleted